-Do not attempt this trip unless you have some solid experience with camping and survival in winter conditions, navigation over gnarly terrain, and a certain degree of confidence in own abilities in an unfamiliar landscape.
+This was a difficult trip, even though we have done several long (10 days or more) ski traverses on the coast before.
+It will test your experience with camping and survival in winter conditions, navigation over gnarly terrain, and a certain degree of confidence in own abilities in an unfamiliar landscape.
 It taught me so much about human vulnerability and why indigenous peoples revered mountains but stayed away from them, especially in winter.

 The description that follows is the account of our daily events and hurdles.
 It might get too technical at some points but the intention was to write it up for anyone who’d like to venture out in that direction and is looking for some “beta” (information about the area, in a mountaineering jargon).

 Trailhead: Upper Lillooet FSR km 45.5 (Salal Creek FSR)